adnaaan10/Data-Cleaning-Visulisation-Assignment-Titanic-Data/README.md

 The notebook includes 10 meaningful visualizations with accompanying insights.
 Some of the key visualizations include:

-Survival Rate by Passenger Class: Demonstrates how passenger class impacted survival chances.
+ 1.Survival Rate by Passenger Class: Demonstrates how passenger class impacted survival chances.
-Age Distribution of Survivors and Non-Survivors: Provides insight into how age influenced survival.
+ 2.Age Distribution of Survivors and Non-Survivors: Provides insight into how age influenced survival.
-Gender-Based Survival Rates: Highlights the significant gender disparity in survival rates.
+ 3.Gender-Based Survival Rates: Highlights the significant gender disparity in survival rates.
-Fare Distribution by Class and Survival: Analyzes how fare price correlated with survival rates across different classes.
+ 4.Fare Distribution by Class and Survival: Analyzes how fare price correlated with survival rates across different classes.
-Survival Rates by Embarkation Point: Examines the impact of the port of embarkation on survival.
+ 5.Survival Rates by Embarkation Point: Examines the impact of the port of embarkation on survival.
 Each visualization is followed by a detailed insight explaining the findings and their significance.

 To run the notebook, you need the following Python libraries:

-pandas
+ >pandas
-numpy
+ >numpy
-matplotlib
+ >matplotlib
-seaborn
+ >seaborn
 Contributions are welcome!
 If you have any ideas or suggestions to improve this project, feel free to open an issue or submit a pull request.